c4s4/md2pdf/readme.md

 The option `-i dir` tells in which directory are located images (relative to current directory).

-This will print resulting PDF document on the console.
-To put result into a given file, use the `-o` option.
+This will print resulting PDF document in a file with the same path than the origin markdown document with the *.pdf* extension.
+To write PDF in another file use the `-o file` option.

 ### Note